NiklasRosenstein/gin/README.md

 This is a mono repository that contains all packages in the [`@gin` scope on JSR.io][@gin].
 All packages are independently versioned and released.

+### Format, lint, check and test

+Before committing code, it's a good idea to run `deno task all`.
+It is a task in the workspace root that formats all code, runs linting with fixes where possible, runs type checks and then all tests.

 Packages that require special permissions for the Deno runtime must define a `test-this` task which runs `deno test` with the corresponding `--allow-*` flags.
 Packages that do not define this task are simply tested with `deno test`.